-A good idea is to organise the FAQs into sections such as Accounts, Purchases etc. to give your customers an easier experience of navigating the page and quickly finding the answers to their questions.
+The good idea is to organize the FAQs into sections such as Accounts, Purchases, etc., to give your customers an easier experience of navigating the page and quickly finding the answers to their questions.

 Easy and obvious contact information

 It may seem like an obvious aspect of your business’s website, but this is important.
-Every online business – being online and not a physical store – still needs a point of contact for customers to get in touch.
-The more the better, so if possible display a Contact Page that is clearly visible on the homepage and menu bar, and include:
+Being online and not a physical store, every online business still needs a point of contact for customers to get in touch.
+The more, the better, so if possible, display a Contact Page that is clearly visible on the homepage and menu bar, and include: